node-m2m/m2m-edge-example/README.md

 <br>

-The remote devices must be connected to the internet for authentication ensuring only authorized users can access the edge applications.
-Users can also configure or edit their edge applications using a browser interface.
+Each edge endpoint device must be connected to the internet for authentication.

 [](assets/m2m-edge.svg)
 ![](assets/edge-system-example.png)